rsocket/rsocket/MimeTypes.md

 #### Data

-Reactive Socket does not provide any default mime type for the data payload.
+ReactiveSocket does not provide any default mime type for the data payload.
 Applications must pass an appropriate data payload mime type in the setup frame as specified by the protocol.